bitcoin-computer/docs/tutorial.md

 ## Smart Objects

-A smart object is a Javascript object that is stored on the Bitcoin blockchain.
-The ``computer.new()`` method inputs a class and an array of arguments for the constructor of the class, and then returns a smart object from the class.
+A *smart object* is an object that is created from a smart contract using the ``computer.new`` function.
+It inputs a class and an array of arguments for the constructor of the class and returns a smart object.

 ```javascript
 > a = await computer.new(Chat, ['Hi'])